Loading

 HAS ENDORSED THE POLITICAL DECLARATION

-Switzerland attended the first international follow-up conference on the Political Declaration in Oslo, Norway in April 2024.
+Switzerland attended the first international implementation conference on the Political Declaration in Oslo, Norway in April 2024, and the second implementation conference in San Jose, Costa Rica in November 2025.

 Statements and positions

-As part of the Human Security Network, Switzerland endorsed two statements addressing the risk of explosive weapons in populated areas at the UN Security Council open debate on the protection of civilians in armed conflict in 201321 and 2014.22 The statements called for data collection and to refrain from the use of explosive weapons in populated areas.
+As part of the Human Security Network, Switzerland endorsed two statements addressing the risk of explosive weapons in populated areas at the UN Security Council open debate on the protection of civilians in armed conflict in 2013 21 and 2014.
+22 The statements called for data collection and to refrain from the use of explosive weapons in populated areas.
 Switzerland also aligned with the World Humanitarian Summit Core Commitments to ‘Uphold the Norms that Safeguard Humanity’ in May 2016.
-This included the commitment: “to promote and enhance the protection of civilians and civilian objects, especially in the conduct of hostilities, for instance by working to prevent civilian harm resulting from the use of wide-area explosive weapons in populated areas, and by sparing civilian infrastructure from military use in the conduct of military operations23.
+This included the commitment: “to promote and enhance the protection of civilians and civilian objects, especially in the conduct of hostilities, for instance by working to prevent civilian harm resulting from the use of wide-area explosive weapons in populated areas, and by sparing civilian infrastructure from military use in the conduct of military operations.”
+23 In 2018 and 2019, Switzerland also joined some 50 and 71 states respectively to endorse joint statements on the use of explosive weapons in populated areas at the UN General Assembly First Committee, calling attention to the devastating and long-lasting humanitarian impact of the use of explosive weapons in populated areas and urging states to reverse the trend of high levels of civilian harm.
+24

 Implementation of the Political Declaration

-In February 2024, INEW and EWM conducted a state survey into endorser states' national efforts to disseminate and implement the Political Declaration.
-In the survey, Switzerland reported that it has disseminated the Political Declaration to various governmental departments and committees, the Government and Parliament, including its Foreign Affairs and Security Committees, and governmental departments responsible for Defence, Foreign Affairs and Justice and the Swiss Interdepartmental Committee for International Humanitarian Law24.
+In February 2024, INEW and EWM conducted a survey into endorser states' national efforts to disseminate and implement the Political Declaration; and in May 2025 EWM conducted a second survey.
+25 Responding to the surveys, Switzerland reported that it has disseminated the Political Declaration to various governmental departments and committees, the Government and Parliament, including its Foreign Affairs and Security Committees, and governmental departments responsible for Defence, Foreign Affairs, and Justice, and the Swiss Interdepartmental Committee for International Humanitarian Law (ICIHL).
+24 Switzerland takes a whole-of-government approach to implementation: it has established multiple focal points for the Declaration’s implementation across its Ministry of Defence (DDPS), Armed Forces, and Ministry of Foreign Affairs, formalised through an internal note that allocates responsibility for each paragraph of the Declaration.
+These focal points include the Deputy Head for International Law and Law of Armed Conflict in the Armed Forces Staff, and a staffer in the Peace and Human Rights Division, respectively.
+25

-Switzerland stated that it had conducted briefings, workshops or trainings on the content of the Political Declaration, and was planning for its domestic implementation.
-These activities include a comprehensive briefing for its Joint Doctrine Board, responsible for approving all military doctrinal documents and regulations; as well as providing IHL trainers and legal advisors in the armed forces with urban warfare training.
-EWIPA and challenges with urban warfare have also been taught at the Swiss Military Academy since 201826.
+Switzerland also reported that it has integrated EWIPA considerations into officer education, legal adviser courses, and urban warfare modules.
+It has conducted briefings, workshops and trainings on the content of the Political Declaration, including a comprehensive briefing for its Joint Doctrine Board, responsible for approving all military doctrinal documents and regulations; as well as providing IHL trainers and legal advisors in the armed forces with urban warfare training.
+EWIPA and challenges with urban warfare have also been taught at the Swiss Military Academy since 2018.
+29

-Beyond this, Switzerland emphasised its efforts to promote the issue and encourage universalisation in multilateral fora, the priority it has given to civilian protection at the UN Security Council, and its support for organisations focused on the promotion of IHL, victim assistance, and data collection on impact29.
+Beyond this, Switzerland emphasised its efforts to promote the issue and encourage universalisation in multilateral fora, the priority it has given to civilian protection at the UN Security Council, and its support for organisations focused on the promotion of IHL, victim assistance, and data collection on impact.
+30

 1. ‘Towards a Political Declaration on the Use of Explosive Weapons in Populated Areas: States Need to Ensure that Expressed Commitments Translate into Real Impacts on the Ground’.
 Reaching Critical Will.
 2019. https://reachingcriticalwill.org/news/latest-news/14451-towards-a-political-declaration-on-the-use-of-explosive-wepons-in-populated-areas-states-need-to-ensure-that-expressed-commitments-translate-into-real-impacts-on-the-ground